SWFSC/atmData/README.md

-# atm-data
+# atmData

-A package containing results and other output from [estimATM](https://github.com/kstierhoff/estimATM) and other methods used to analyze data from acoustic-trawl-method (ATM) surveys conducted by NOAA's Southwest Fisheries Science Center.
+A package containing results and other output from [estimATM](https://github.com/SWFSC/estimATM) and other methods used to analyze data from acoustic-trawl-method (ATM) surveys conducted by NOAA's Southwest Fisheries Science Center.

 ## Maintainer
 Kevin Stierhoff (@kstierhoff)